Behavioral Health Services Frequently Asked Questions

 Your fit with your provider can strengthen your response to treatment.
 If you feel that your provider is not a good fit, you can talk with them about seeing someone else (all providers are trained to help patients in this situation).
 Your current provider may need to see you one more time to officially transition care before you see your new provider, as this is part of a healthy therapeutic relationship.

-Where do I start to get hooked up with Mental Health Care?
+Where do I begin to get started with mental health care?

 How do I know if my insurance will cover mental health treatment?